Montgomery Co. woman celebrates 70th work anniversary

-Although ownership and operations have changed during her 7 decades on the job, Doris always kept her job.
+Although ownership and operations have changed during her 7 decades on the job, Doris kept hers.

 “I thought I would go home and have another baby, and stay at home.
 I thought it would work out that way, but I’m very glad it didn’t.
 All those company’s kept me,” said Harakay.